This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with

 Regardless of when the diagnosis is made, it is important to begin treatment as soon as possible.
 You have better odds of surviving the sooner you start to attack the cancer.
-Early treatment helps to slow tumor growth and spread and can even eliminate tumors entirely in some cases.
+Early treatment helps slow tumor growth, can prevent them from spreading, and can even eliminate tumors entirely in some cases.

 Ask About HIPEC

 If your diagnosis is peritoneal mesothelioma, your odds of survival are greater than if you were diagnosed with the pleural form of the cancer.
-One reason is the possibility of being treated with HIPEC, heated intraperitoneal chemotherapy.
-It has increased survival rates for many patients.
+One reason is the treatment option, HIPEC, or heated intraperitoneal chemotherapy.
+This procedure increased survival rates for many patients.

 Join a Clinical Trial